USCbiostats/GxEScanR/README.md

 The list of SNPs to perform the GWEIS on can be either the SNP IDs or the indices in the BinaryDosage information.
-In this example all the SNPs in the genetic data will be tested and they will be identified my index.
+In this example all the SNPs in the genetic data will be tested and they will be identified by index.

 ``` r